2021 Black Creatives Institute Participants

 Mai Tae Preece, '25 | Self-Portrait Activity

 Program Will Take Place: This year, the Black Creatives Institute will take place in-person in the Residence Hall on campus with a small contained group over the course of five days as an immersive experience prior to Orientation Week.
 Monthly meet-ups and programming throughout the academic year will take place as well.
-We will require proof of negative test for COVID-19 24 hours prior to move-in for a rapid test, or 48 hours prior to move-in for a PCP test.
-Students will be required to submit proof of vaccination including a booster prior to their arrival through the Student Health Center's OwlCare Portal.
-Students can request an exemption (medical or religious/philosphical)from receiving the COVID-19 vaccine by going to the Student Health and Wellness website.
+As of June 1, 2023, the COVID-19 vaccination will be strongly recommended, rather than required, for students.
+Otis College continues to stress the importance of the COVID-19 vaccines and will continue to provide COVID-19 vaccine clinics throughout the school year.
+We will require proof of negative test for COVID-19 24 hours prior to move-in for a rapid test, or 48 hours prior to move-in for a PCR test.
+If students do not come with a test result, we will test on -site prior to moving in.

 - MonthlySessions with a faculty member will take place after the program to ensure a successful connection.